-Restrictive Action Avoidance and Mitigation 2 CFR § 200.319(b) Unreasonable Requirements LUMA does not place unreasonable requirements on firms in order for them to qualify to do business.
-This means that LUMA should include only those requirements that are the least restrictive as necessary to fulfill the requirement.
-Unnecessary Experience and Excessive Bonding Unnecessary experience could include unnecessary levels or years of experience for Vendors as organizations, the Vendors' workforce, or for the Vendors' key personnel on a project.
-Excessive bonding increases the cost associated with the contract and restricts competition by reducing a prospective bidder's or offeror's capability to bid or offer a proposal on bonded work.
+- Unnecessary experience could include unnecessary levels or years of experience for Vendors as organizations, the Vendors' workforce, or for the Vendors' key personnel on a project. - Excessive bonding increases the cost associated with the contract and restricts competition by reducing a prospective bidder's or offeror's capability to bid or offer a proposal on bonded work.
 LUMA might find it desirable to exceed the bid, performance, or payment bond requirements at 2 CFR § 200.326 for construction or facility improvements or might find bonds desirable for work other than construction or facility improvements.
 In these cases, LUMA's bonding requirements should be reasonable, not unduly restrictive and in accordance with any applicable Puerto Rico and local government standards.

-Non-competitive Pricing Practices LUMA undertakes reasonable efforts to ensure that prospective Vendors have not engaged in non-competitive pricing practices in responding to a solicitation.
-Non-competitive Contracts to Consultants LUMA does not make a non-competitive award to a consultant on a retainer contract.
-Although the Uniform Guidance does not define the term "retainer contract," COR3 considers a retainer contract to be a form of agreement for general, unspecified services entered in advance of work to be done.
-Under such an agreement, the consultant remains available when the client needs services during a specific period or on a specified matter.
+Non-competitive Pricing Practices

+LUMA undertakes reasonable efforts to ensure that prospective Vendors have not engaged in non-competitive pricing practices in responding to a solicitation.

+Non-competitive Contracts to Consultants

+LUMA does not make a non-competitive award to a consultant on a retainer contract.
+Although the Uniform Guidance does not define the term "retainer contract," COR3 considers a retainer contract to be a form of agreement for general, unspecified services entered in advance of work to be done.89 Under such an agreement, the consultant remains available when the client needs services during a specific period or on a specified matter.
 As such, it would be restrictive of competition if LUMA simply made a non-competitive contract award for work to be done under a Federal award to a consultant that was already on retainer, specifically where the non-competitive contract award was for property or services not specified for delivery under the retainer contract or where the retainer contract was not originally procured in a manner that met all of the Federal requirements.

-Organizational Conflicts of Interest LUMA follows its plan to identify, avoid, neutralize and mitigate potential Organizational Conflicts of Interest in procurements involving LUMA parent companies, affiliates, subsidiaries and Covered Parties as outlined in this Procurement Manual.
+Organizational Conflicts of Interest

+LUMA follows its plan to identify, avoid, neutralize and mitigate potential Organizational Conflicts of Interest in procurements involving LUMA parent companies, affiliates, subsidiaries and Covered Parties as outlined in this Procurement Manual.
 Refer to Section 4.3.
 Further, LUMA may implement a tailored avoidance and mitigation plan, as appropriate for the circumstances.

-COR3 Federal Funds Management Guide, Chapter 3 Procurement, page 8 number 4
+89 COR3 Federal Funds Management Guide, Chapter 3 Procurement, page 8 number 4

-Specifying Only a Brand Name LUMA shall not specify only a "brand name" product instead of allowing "an equal" product to be offered and describing the performance or other relevant requirements of the procurement.
+LUMA shall not specify only a "brand name" product instead of allowing "an equal" Specifying Only a Brand Name product to be offered and describing the performance or other relevant requirements of the procurement.
 When it is impractical or uneconomical to write a clear and accurate description of the technical requirements of the property or services to be acquired, LUMA may use a "brand name or equal" description as a means to define the performance or other salient requirements of procurement.
 LUMA should determine that only a brand name product is acceptable to fulfill a requirement and that determination must be documented and justified in the same manner as a non-competitive procurement.
 The specific features or salient characteristics of the named brand which must be met by offerors must be clearly stated.
-Any Arbitrary Action LUMA does not engage in any other arbitrary action in the procurement process that would restrict competition.
+Any Arbitrary LUMA does not engage in any other arbitrary action in the procurement process Action that would restrict competition.90

-COR 3's Disaster Recovery Federal Funds Management Guide, Chapter 3 Procurement
+COR 3's Disaster Recovery Federal Funds Management Guide, Chapter 3 Procurement91